ADGEfficiency/data-science-south/content/lessons/shell.md

 ### Redirecting Output

-The `lang:shell-session:>` operator is used to redirect output from a command to a file, overwriting the file if it exists.
+The `>` operator is used to redirect output from a command to a file, overwriting the file if it exists.

-The following redirects the output of `lang:shell-session:ls -l` to a file named `lang:shell-session:files.txt`.
+The following redirects the output of `ls -l` to a file named `files.txt`.

 ```shell-session
 $ ls -l > files.txt